 But, what is this having to do with the CSS we all know?
 The latest news is that the first working draft of CSS Variables just got released.

 While playing DIRT 3 - the video game, I’ve noticed a very cool triangle animation as part of their UI.
 Almost immediately, I thought about how to build a similar version of it using CSS3.

 So, in this article, you’ll see an experiment about how to create a simple CSS3 loading animation.

 If you’re about to launch a new web product or you just need to improve the user experience for an existing web form, then this tutorial is for you.

 In this article you’ll find out how to design a clean and attractive CSS3 signup form.

 When you write CSS, there are some problems you may run into.
 Then, to overcome the situation, you’ll need to use some small and effective CSS tricks.

 In this article I’ll try to show you some tips and tricks that can definitely help you when writing CSS.

 Styling ordered lists was always a tricky task and I’m not the only one who thinks that.
-To style numbers you need to remove default browser styles and add hooks to your lists elements in order to target them and style accordingly.
+To style numbers, you need to remove default browser styles and add hooks to your lists elements in order to target them and style accordingly.

-Ever since I started working for one of my CSS3 breadcrumbs example, I thought about writing this tutorial.
+Ever since I started working for one of my CSS breadcrumbs example, I thought about writing this tutorial.
 In this article, I will use a similar technique in order to create some good looking CSS3 tabs.